dromescu/awesome_aws_reinvent2017_workshops/README.md

 * ARC325 - Managing Multiple AWS Accounts at Scale
 * ARC324 - Building Manageable Windows Workloads
 * ARC326 - Create a Serverless Image Processing Platform
+* ARC327 - How to Determine If You Are Well Architected for Resiliency (or How I Learned to Stop Worrying and Love the Failures)

 ## Automotive
 * AMF303 - Deep Dive into the Connected Vehicle Reference Architecture